 Using purple, high-anthocyanin tomatoes we have shown that their inclusion in the diet of cancer-prone mice can extend life-span by 30%, resulting in worldwide recognition that anthocyanins are important health-promoting dietary constituents.

-In this way we can provide a scientific foundation for personalized nutrition.
-We can also use our system as a bio-factoryfor the production of valuable chemicals, food colorants, supplements or active compounds for medicines and cosmetics.
+In this way they can provide a scientific foundation for personalised nutrition.
+The lab can also use their system as a bio-factory for the production of valuable chemicals, food colourants, supplements or active compounds for medicines and cosmetics.

 The use of transcription factors to engineer pathways overcomes many of the constraints on metabolic flux and allows enrichment of phytonutrients to nutritionally relevant levels.

-Using two transcription factors known to regulate anthocyanin biosynthesis, we were able to engineer tomatoes producing up to 3 mg purple anthocyanins per gram fresh weight.
+Using two transcription factors known to regulate anthocyanin biosynthesis, they were able to engineer tomatoes producing up to 3 mg purple anthocyanins per gram fresh weight.